-Manage your anxieties about giving birth, with some helpful advice from mums who’ve been there.
+If you’re feeling a bit anxious about giving birth, there are things you can do that may help.
+Here’s some helpful advice from mums who’ve been there.

 The membrane sweep is a drug-free way of helping to bring on labour when you are going past your due date.

-ℹLast reviewed on August 28th, 2017.
+ℹLast reviewed on June 26th, 2019.
 Next review date June 26th, 2022.

 By Siphumelele (not verified) on 13 Apr 2020 - 16:18

 Water broke about 20 hours ago and baby pooped inside my womb around 3pm today no c section has been done on me though I still feel the baby movements a little..
 What risk can I face will my baby be ok